MMZK1526/Haskell-Graphs/README.md

     * Pre: the nodes in the arc list are in node list.

   * `initWGraph :: [Int] -> [((Int, Int), Int)] -> a`
-    * Initialises a integer-weighted (will be refered as simply 'weighted' for convenience) directed graph with the nodes from the first argument and the arcs specified by the list of pairs in the second argument.
+    * Initialises an integer-weighted (will be refered as simply 'weighted' for convenience) directed graph with the nodes from the first argument and the arcs specified by the list of pairs in the second argument.
     * **Argument 1 `Int`:**
       * The list of nodes.
     * **Argument 2 `[((Int, Int), Int)]`:**